micogian/lastpictures/README.md

 lastpictures
 ============

-extension of old Mod Last Pictures by Micogian
-View on index the latest pictures attached
+extension of old Mod Last Pictures by Micogian: view on index the latest pictures attached